 "It's basically about the search for truth in a world that seems to be devoid of that," says vocalist and lyricist Winston McCall, explaining the narrative running through Deep Blue.
 "The story is told through the eyes of a man who wakes up and realizes that his life is a lie and nothing he believes in is real.
 So he tries to find the truth within himself and his journey takes him to the bottom of the ocean and back again."

-Epitaph Records is pleased to announce the upcoming release of Reverence, the sixth studio album from Australian metal band Parkway Drive.
-Due out May 4 ...
+Epitaph Records is pleased to announce the release of Reverence, the sixth studio album from Australian metal band Parkway Drive.
+Reverence is the most sonically ...